Screening for Testicular Cancer

 The purpose of screening is early diagnosis and treatment.
 Screening tests are administered to people without current symptoms, but who may be at risk for certain diseases or conditions.

-The United States Preventive Services Task Force (USPSTF) does not recommend regular screening by a doctor or
+The United States Preventive Services Task Force (USPSTF) recommends against regular screening by a doctor or

 in men who do not have any symptoms.